 This course encompasses the presentation and discussion of the chemistry and activity of drugs, pharmacokinetics and pharmaco-genetic principles, pharmacological effects, mechanisms of actions, clinical uses, adverse side effects, toxicities, and interactions of medications used in the diagnosis, prevention, and treatment of disease.
 As far as it is possible, it also emphasizes the physiological and pharmacological effects of both endogenous and exogenous substances at the cellular level.
 The course involves the discussion and presentation of such topics as general pharmacological principles, pharmacological aspects of drugs affecting the autonomic and the central nervous system, the cardiovascular, respiratory, renal, gastrointestinal, and the endocrine systems.
 It also includes the discussion and presentation of the agents used in the treatment of infectious diseases such as antibiotics, antiviral and antifungal drugs, anthelminthics, and antimalarials.
-Cancer chemotherapy, principles of immune-pharmacology is also shown where the essential aspects of environmental, industrial, agricultural and household toxic agents are discussed.
+Cancer chemotherapy, principles of immune-pharmacology, and the study of the autacoids are also presented in detail.
+Finally, a section on clinical toxicology is also shown where the essential aspects of environmental, industrial, agricultural and household toxic agents are discussed.
 Student assessment strategies for this course will include MCQ exams and summative quizzes.